sol-vin/mineshift/README.md

 # Mineshift

 An interactive art piece.
 Explore an endless chasm up and down.
-See bridges, beams, and other features
+See bridges, beams, and other features.
+You can use the keyboard or a controller to navigate.
+The controller is better.

 https://www.youtube.com/watch?v=26PsrWRqvJo&ab_channel=IanRash
 ![20211208043843_1](https://user-images.githubusercontent.com/1298501/145210187-cf9caeb4-34d1-45a5-b6b7-c74bfa0517c4.jpg)